IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

 Media frames are encoded and forwarded to the RTP queue (1) in Figure 1.
 The RTP packets are picked from the RTP queue (4), for multiple flows from each RTP queue based on some defined priority order or simply in a round-robin fashion, by the sender transmission controller.

 The network congestion control computes a congestion window.
-The congestion window update is increased by one MSS (maximum know RTP packet size) per RTT with some variation based on congestion window size and time elapsed since the last congestion event, multiplicative increase allows the congestion to increase by a fraction of cwnd when congestion has not occured for a while.
+The congestion window update is increased by one MSS (maximum know RTP packet size) per RTT with some variation based on congestion window size and time elapsed since the last congestion event.
+Multiplicative increase allows the congestion to increase by a fraction of cwnd when congestion has not occured for a while.
 The congestion window is thus an adaptive multiplicative increase that is mainly additive increase when steady state is reached but allows a faster convergence to a higher link speed.

 The sender transmission controller (in case of multiple flows a transmission scheduler) sends the RTP packets to the UDP socket (5).
 In the general case, all media SHOULD go through the sender transmission controller and is limited so that the number of bytes in flight is less than the congestion window albeit with a slack to avoid that packets are unnecessarily delayed in the RTP queue.